SpiceHealth extends RT-PCR test at Rs 499 for public

-New Delhi, March 11 (IANS) SpiceJet promoters backed SpiceHealth has extended the RT-PCR test at Rs 499 to the general public.
+New Delhi: SpiceJet promoters backed SpiceHealth has extended the RT-PCR test at Rs 499 to the general public.

 The company claimed that its test's cost is the cheapest available in the market.